neerojstha/cafe-booking/README.md

 ## Debug

 Debugging is an essential part of working with Cafe Soul.
-While we strive to create a smooth user experience, issues may arise from time to time.
-If you encounter any problems or need to troubleshoot specific aspects of the project, here are some steps you can take to diagnose and resolve issues:
+While we strive to create a smooth user experience, issues may arise from time to time. here are some steps took  diagnose and resolve issues:

 1. **Check Documentation**: Refer to the project's documentation or user guide for information on how to use and configure different features of Cafe Soul.